hangui11/Final-Degree-Thesis/Code development/Experimentation/README.md

 - **User_experimentation**: The file contains the experimentation for the User-based collaborative filtering model and the results are stored in the CSV files.

+- **models_execution_time.txt**: The file contains the execution time of the models for all users in the datasets "ratings.csv".

+- **pseudocodeValidation.txt**: The file contains the pseudocode of the validation process for the models.

 To execute the script, it's necessary get into the directory of the file and run the following command:

 ```